EEEManchester/corin/README.md

 Features:

 * **ROS interface:** The robot and the core modules of the library interfaces to ROS.
-A number of library functions are able to run independantly.
+A number of library functions are able to run independently.
 * **Visualizations:** The robot can be visualised in RViZ and Gazebo.
 * **Physics Engine:** The gazebo simulator enables evaluation of motion control algorithms in real-world scenarios.